crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 Professor Eskenazi has provided [100 paragraphs that she would like workers to create questions for](assignments/downloads/Crowdsourcing-for-Web-QA.docx).

-### Collect data on language and mental state (Suggested by Professor Philip Resnik of the University of Maryland)
+### Collect data on language and mental state (suggested by Professor Philip Resnik of the University of Maryland)

 Recently Professor Resnik has been researching the problem of how language connects to underlying mental state, with an interest in potential applications like low-cost, wide-coverage screening for mental health conditions like depression.
 He would like help collecting labeled training data for posts to a mental health forum, where the goal is to design a machine learning classifier that could flag posts if a person might be a danger to self or others and require intervention.
 There is a related [shared task on the automatic triage of posts from a mental health forum](http://clpsych.org/shared-task-2016/) as part of an upcoming workshop on the Computational Linguistics and Clinical Psychology.